Specifyapp/parsers/parsers/replace-string/README.md

 # Replace string

 ## Description

-Replace any string matched by a regex by a new string.
+This parser helps you replace any string matched by a regex by a new string.

-## Example Use case
+## Example use case
 Let's say you have some a color named "Red" in your Figma local styles in a "Colors" folder.
 The color name returned by Figma is "Colors / Red".

 This parser helps you rename your design tokens without characters before the last slash:

 - before: "Colors / Red"